Axis of Resistance: Relations with Russia

 Russia's efforts to expand its role in the Middle East are entwined with its relations with the Iranian-led Axis of Resistance.
 It is not a meaningful strategic alliance, but Russia and Iran share a common interest in limiting Western influence in the region.

 In Syria, Russia maintains military bases in Latakia and Tartus.
 During the Syrian civil war, Iran and Russia sought to preserve the Ba'athist government of Bashar al-Assad, which was friendly to Russia and allowed Iranian elements to operate throughout the country.
 They sought to resist Western intervention and regime change efforts in the country, which they believe, if successful, would challenge their own influence in the region and potentially lead to regime change in Iran.
 Iran and Russia intervened in the civil war in support of the Assad government, with Russia's involvement allegedly prompted by a visit to Moscow by Iran's Qasem Soleimani, where he asked Moscow to directly support the regime against the Syrian opposition forces.
 Russia provided extensive air support to Assad's forces and to Iranian-backed forces in Syria, such as Hezbollah and pro-Iranian militias.
 Assad's regime survived over 10 years of civil war but was ultimately overthrown in 2024.
 The post-Assad transitional government became more partial to Western influence and relatively hostile to Russian and pro-Iranian elements, signaling a strategic failure for the 'axis' interventions in Syria.

 Despite cooperation with Iran in Syria, Russia has maintained positive relations with Israel–allowing repeated Israeli airstrikes inside Syria–and with Arab Gulf states while also supporting normalisation of ties between Iran and Saudi Arabia.
-During the Gaza war, Russia condemned both the October 7 attacks and Israel's response, but Russia's foreign minister Sergey Lavrov said that Israel's goals in Gaza were similar to Russia's goals in its invasion of Ukraine.
+During the Gaza war, Russia condemned both the October 7 attacks and Israel's response, but Russia's foreign minister Sergey Lavrov also said that Israel's goals in Gaza were similar to Russia's goals in its invasion of Ukraine.